Slicing Unbalanced Optimal Transport: Introduction

-\textbf{Slicing (U)OT and related work.} Sliced OT leverages the OT 1D closed-form solution to define a new cost.
+\textbf{Sliced Optimal Transport.} Sliced OT (SOT) defines an alternative metric by leveraging the closed-form solution of OT between univariate measures \citep{rabin2012wasserstein, bonneel2015sliced}.
 It averages the OT cost between projections of $(\al,\be)$ on 1D subspaces of $\rset^d$.
-For 1D data, the OT solution can be computed through a sort algorithm, leading to an appealing $\mathcal{O}(n \operatorname{log}(n))$ complexity~\cite{peyre2019computational}.
-Furthermore, it has been shown to lift useful topological and statistical properties of OT from 1-dimensional to multi-dimensional settings \cite{bayraktar2019strong,nadjahi2020statistical,goldfeld2021}.
-It therefore helps to mitigate the curse of dimensionality making SOT-based algorithms theoretically-grounded, statistically efficient and efficiently solvable even on large-scale settings.
-These appealing properties motivated the development of several variants and generalizations, e.g. to different types or distributions of projections~\cite{kolouri2019generalized,deshpande2019max,nguyen2020distributional,ohana2022shedding} and non-Euclidean data~\cite{bonet2022spherical,bonet2022hyperbolic,bonet2023sliced}.
-The slicing operation has also been applied to partial OT \cite{bonneel2019spot, bai2022sliced, sato2020fast}, a particular case of UOT, in order to speed up comparisons of unnormalized measures at large scale.
+For 1D data, the OT solution can be computed through a sort algorithm, leading to an appealing $\mathcal{O}(n \operatorname{log}(n))$ complexity~\citep{peyre2019computational}.
+Furthermore, it has been shown to lift useful topological and statistical properties of OT from 1-dimensional to multi-dimensional settings \citep{nadjahi2020statistical,bayraktar2019strong,goldfeld2021}.
+It therefore helps to mitigate the curse of dimensionality making SOT-based algorithms theoretically grounded, statistically efficient, and practical to solve even on large-scale settings.
+These appealing properties motivated the development of several variants and generalizations, \eg, by considering different types or distributions of projections~\citep{kolouri2019generalized,deshpande2019max,nguyen2020distributional,ohana2022shedding,nguyen2023hierarchical} or manifold data~\citep{bonet2023sliced, bonet2022spherical, bonet2022hyperbolic}.
+Fast computations of partial OT (a particular case of UOT) between univariate measures \citep{bonneel2019spot, bai2022sliced} or more generally on trees \citep{sato2020fast, le2021entropy}, have been developed, so that slicing partial OT benefits from these efficient implementations and allows to compare large unnormalized measures.
 However, while (sliced) partial OT allows to compare measures with different masses, it assumes that each input measure is discrete and supported on points that all share the same mass (typically 1).
-In contrast, the Gaussian-Hellinger-Kantorovich (GHK) distance~\cite{liero2018optimal}, another popular formulation of UOT, allows to compare measures with different masses \emph{and} supported on points with varying masses, and has not been studied jointly with slicing.
+In contrast, the Gaussian-Hellinger-Kantorovich (GHK) distance~\citep{liero2018optimal}, another popular formulation of UOT, allows to compare measures with different masses \emph{and} supported on points with varying masses, and has not been studied jointly with slicing.